-B.C.
-Criticism of Section 1500
+B. Criticism of Section 1500

-Section 1500 has been subject to widespread criticism.- "[A] long line of plaintiffs [have] critiqu[ed] the injustice that often results in the application of this outdated and ill-conceived statute."
+Section 1500 has been subject to widespread criticism. "[A] long line of plaintiffs [have] critiqu[ed] the injustice that often results in the application of this outdated and ill-conceived statute."
 Justices of the Supreme Court and judges on the Federal Circuit and the CFC have criticized Section 1500 as an anachronistic and "badly drafted statute" that often operates as a "trap for the unwary" and results in dismissals that are "neither fair nor rational."
 These judges agree the statute has "outlived its purpose."
 They have referred to Section 1500's "awkward formulation," suggesting it would be "salutary" to repeal or amend it.
 They have criticized the government for using the statute to lay traps for unsuspecting plaintiffs.
-All One judge even remarked that the statute would justify the famous conclusion that "the law is an ass."
-They have referred to Section 1500's "awkward formulation," and they are remarked that the statute would justify the famous conclusion that "the law is an ass."
+One judge even remarked that the statute would justify the famous conclusion that "the law is an ass."